 I want you to completely forget about everything you have known or heard about vinyl floors in the past because right now, they are not only radically different but are actually the fastest growing market segment in the flooring industry today!

-They come in many different styles but the most popular right now are luxury vinyl planks (LVP) and luxury vinyl tiles (LVP).
+They come in many different styles but the most popular right now are luxury vinyl planks (LVP) and luxury vinyl tiles (LVT).

-Vinyl flooring for dogs brings the best of both worlds – it is both resilient so will take whatever your dog throws at it, cleans up exceptionally well, is stain, fade and scratch resistant, inexpensive to repair and many of them are waterproof.
-Dog pee, vomit, drool or feces won’t do a darn thing to them.
-Of course, just make sure to clean up once you notice any of that stuff because well…that’s just gross.
+Vinyl flooring for dogs brings the best of both worlds – it is both resilient so will take whatever your dog throws at it, cleans up exceptionally well, is stain, fade and scratch resistant, inexpensive to repair and their biggest advantage is they are waterproof.
+Water, pee, vomit, drool or feces won’t do a darn thing to them.

 I have installed plenty of this stuff all over Dallas-Fort Worth in both commercial and residential settings and it’s worked out just fabulous for the client.